pashapushak1996/kottans-frontend/README.md

 ### Git Basics

  #### Version Control with Git
- The Udacity allows you learn basic knowledge and understanding how git works, and i think it course was usefull for me.
-Before this course i didn't know how git works, but now, its clear for me.
+ The Udacity allows you to learn basic knowledge and understanding how git works, and I think it course was useful for me.
+Before this course I didn't know how git works, but now, it's clear for me.

 <details><summary>Screenshot</summary>
 <p>